cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 - 30 perm, 5000 iter
 - 30 perm, 2500 iter
 - 30 perm, 1000 iter
+- Conclusion: it seems to be true, but the differences are smaller after UCB-based Selection.

 Try out the hypothesis: for a fixed num of iterations, the more permutations the better.
 - 10 perm, 2500 iter
 - 40 perm, 2500 iter
 - 80 perm, 2500 iter
 - 150 perm, 2500 iter
+- Conclusion: it seems to be true, and the effect of increasing max_permutations increased after we switched to UCB-based Selection.

 For total_time ~ 5 sec: